 Select a street segment and note its parameters in the Inspector.

-In the following screen shot, a street with highway type primary has assigned street and sidewalk width parameters according to the layer attribute mapping from the imported OSM Layer OSM_Streets:
+The selected street has the highway parameter set to primary, and the street and sidewalk width parameters are defined according to the layer attribute mapping from the imported OSM_Streets layer.

 OSM attribute mapping

 To see the OSM street data layer attributes, select the OSM_Streets layer in the Scene Editor and explore the layer attributes under Layer Attributes in the Inspector.